themeum/tutor/readme.txt

 31. Mobile Responsive: Highly responsive UI designed for quality user experience

 == Changelog ==

+= 2.0.8 - July 25, 2022

+Fix: Settings was not being saved in some specific cases
+Fix: Settings was throwing a console error regarding TinyMCE
+Fix: Settings was being saved in other cases,  but the "Save" button was not being marked as saved

 = 2.0.7 - July 21, 2022